INNVTV/NetCore-Clean-Architecture/README.md

 ![Notifications](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/mediatr-notifications.png)

-**Note:** You can see an example of notifications used inside of a pipleline behavior here: **Core.Infrastructure.Pipeline.TracingBehavior** - This example uses the **Core.Infrastructure.Notifications.PingPong.Publisher.Ping** notification and **Core.Infrastructure.Notifications.PingPong.Subscribers.Pong1/2** NotificationHandler(s).
+**Note:** You can see an example of notifications used inside of a pipleline behavior here: **Core.Infrastructure.Pipeline.NotificationsAndTracingBehavior** - This example uses the **Core.Infrastructure.Notifications.PingPong.Publisher.Ping** notification and **Core.Infrastructure.Notifications.PingPong.Subscribers.Pong1/2** NotificationHandler(s).

 ## MediatR Pipeline Behaviors with Notifications
 The illustration below showcases how the Ping/Pong Notification Pub/Sub example is used within the TraceBehavior Pipeline/Behavior.